gabrielfalcao/bose/functional_tests/doc_tests/test_restricted_plugin_options/restricted_plugin_options.rst

 --------------------------

-In some cases, such as running under the ``python setup.py test`` command, bose is not able to use all available plugins.
-In those cases, a `bose.plugins.manager.RestrictedPluginManager` is used to exclude plugins that implement API methods that bose is unable to call.
+In some cases, such as running under the ``python setup.py test`` command, psychoacoustics is not able to use all available plugins.
+In those cases, a `psychoacoustics.plugins.manager.RestrictedPluginManager` is used to exclude plugins that implement API methods that psychoacoustics is unable to call.

 Support files for this test are in the support directory.